Home › Blog › Measuring ROI for CRM: A Valuable Process

 In this blog guide, we will be discussing:

-What is CRM ROI?
+What Is CRM ROI?

 As with any ROI calculation, the basic premise is to consider the gain of an investment divided by the cost of investment.